How to paint a landscape in oils - Test

 • 27.
 What is the purpose of a 'sight-size' painting?

-A) To paint the subject quickly
+A) To paint the subject from memory

-B) To paint the subject from memory
+B) To paint the subject at its actual size

 C) To paint the subject in a very detailed manner